Marie Callender’s Banana Cream Pie – Easy Copycat Recipe

 1. Heat the sugar, cornstarch, salt, evaporated milk, and milk until it thickens and boils for a minute.

-1. Then you will carefully mix together the hot milk mixture with the egg yolks.
+1. Then you will carefully mix the hot milk mixture with the egg yolks.

-1. After the egg yolk mixture is incorporated you will heat everything again until it begins to boil.
-Then you need to add in the cream cheese and mix it all together.
+1. After the egg yolk mixture is incorporated, heat everything again until it begins to boil.
+Then, add the cream cheese and mix it all together.

 banana cream pie filling ingredients in a saucepan

-1. Take the pan off the heat and add in the vanilla and butter and mix it until it is combined.
+1. Take the pan off the heat, add the vanilla and butter, and mix until combined.
 Let it stand for 15 minutes.

 banana cream pie filling in a mixing bowl